The following is an explanation of the scripting capabilities in the Shipping solution

 Writing a script

 Any text editor can be used to write a script and any file naming convention may be used with the exception of spaces-- do not use spaces in the script file name.
 Generally VB Scripts should use the ".vbs" extension, but this is not required.
-The script consists of one or more functions (described below).
+Notes:

 Shipping Script Overview